vrevelina/BSAN6070-CA-Revelina/CA04/README.md

 ## Instructions

-User can open CA03.ipynb through jupyter notebook or the Google Colab environment.
+User can open CA04.ipynb through jupyter notebook or the Google Colab environment.
+Run all cells as needed.

 In order to be able to run the program successfully, please be sure that all the packages listed above are installed in the chosen environment.

+## Usage

+The purpose of CA04 is to analyze the performance of various Ensemble Models, namely:
+* Random Forest Classifier
+* AdaBoost Classifier
+* Gradient Boost Classifier
+* XGB Classifier

+We do this by visualizing each classifier's behaviors in terms of accuracy score, with respect to the number of estimators specified in the hyperparameter.
+Then we select the best performing number of estimators and instantiate each classifier with the same hyperparameters to see the model's performance.